-The practice one of many organisations working in the health and care system to improve care for patients and the public).
+Cannock Medical Group is one of many organisations working in the health and care system to improve care for patients and the public.

 Whenever you use a health or care service, such as attending Accident & Emergency or using Community Care services, important information about you is collected in a patient record for that service.
 Collecting this information helps to ensure you get the best possible care and treatment.